pachyderm/docs-content/latest/run-commands/pachctl_auth_revoke.md

 ```
       --enterprise     Revoke an auth token (or all auth tokens minted for one user) on the enterprise server
   -h, --help           help for revoke
-      --token string   {{% productName %}} auth token that should be revoked (one of --token or --user must be set)
+      --token string   Pachyderm auth token that should be revoked (one of --token or --user must be set)
-      --user string    User whose {{% productName %}} auth tokens should be revoked (one of --token or --user must be set)
+      --user string    User whose Pachyderm auth tokens should be revoked (one of --token or --user must be set)
 ```

 ### Options inherited from parent commands